Newsletter

 backyardbuzz had the broadest observed activity base inside this top ten and a large public profile snapshot.
 The editorial hybrid ranking also considers consistency and public profile scale, so backyardbuzz ranked higher than it would in a simple average-viewer table.

-They are captured profile snapshots from the source process for this article.
+They are captured profile snapshots for this article.
 Public profile metrics can change after publication.

 Use it as a benchmark for format clarity, profile scale, and observed audience patterns.
 Do not copy a large seller's schedule without checking your own category, product mix, live-room performance, and competition pressure.